sachinmsahrma/Ant-Media-Docs/docs/Home.rst

 -  One-Time Token Control in **Enterprise Edition**
 -  Object Detection in **Enterprise Edition**

+.. admonition:: Community
-.. note:: Community Please join and ask your questions in this mail group: https://groups.google.com/forum/#!forum/ant-media-server
+   Please join and ask your questions in this mail group: https://groups.google.com/forum/#!forum/ant-media-server

    You can also ask your questions at Stack Overflow with the ant-media-server tag.